squidfunk/mkdocs-material/README.md

-* **... but there's more** — integrates natively with Python Markdown Extensions, adding callouts, tabbed content containers, mathematical formulas, critic markup, task lists, and [more than 10k icons and emojis][2].
+* **... but there's more** — integrates natively with Python Markdown Extensions, adding callouts, tabbed content containers, mathematical formulas, critic markup, task lists, and [more than 10k icons and emojis][icons-emojis].

 * **Responsive by design** — built from the ground up to work on all kinds of devices – from mobile phones to widescreens.
 The underlying fluid layout will